rlannon/SINx86/doc/Pointers.md

 ## Pointers

 Like C and C++, SIN allows programmers to use *pointers* to access data.
-This is particularly useful, for example, when one wishes to pass large objects as a function parameter to save space on the stack.
-Note that unlike C, however, SIN makes use of the `dynamic` keyword to indicate heap allocation rather than a function like `malloc`.
-The result is a pointer in the object code, but syntactically, the data is not treated any differently than stack-allocated variables.
-However, any variable allocated dynamically must be freed lest a memory leak occurs.
+This is particularly useful, for example, when one wishes to allocate large objects so as to allocate stack space.
+Note that unlike C, however, SIN makes use of the `dynamic` keyword to indicate heap allocation rather than a function like `malloc`, and so use of `dynamic` is usually preferable to `ptr` in such cases.
+The result is a pointer in the object code, but syntactically, the data is not treated any differently than stack-allocated variables (`static dynamic` and `(static) const dynamic` data are, by definition, impossible).
+However, any variable allocated dynamically must be `free`d lest a memory leak occurs.

 Pointers in SIN are very explicit about separating the qualities of the pointer from the qualities of the data to which the pointer is pointing.
-Note, though, that the only qualities that may be applied to a pointer are `const`, `final`, `static`, and `dynamic`; anything else, i.e. width and sign specifiers, will be ignored (as a pointer is always a 64-bit unsigned integral type in SIN).
+This allows us to retain type and variability safety (a pointer to a `const int` will not be able to modify the pointed-to data, nor will a pointer to an `int` ever point to a `const int` -- it violates the variability policy).
+Note, though, that the only qualities that may be applied to a pointer are `const`, `final`, `static`, and `dynamic`; anything else, i.e. width and sign specifiers, will be ignored (as a pointer is always a 64-bit unsigned integral type in SIN) and generate a compiler note.

+The syntax for pointers is `ptr< T >` where `T` is a fully-parsed subtype.
+All pointers must be assigned with other pointers or with the address-of operator (`$`).
+Pointers are dereferenced with the dereference operator (`*`), which will yield data of type `T`.
+This allows pointers to be nested indefinitely while still retaining full type safety.
+For example:

+    alloc int a: 10;
+    alloc ptr<int> p: $a;

+    alloc int b: *a;    // initialize integer with dereferenced pointer alloc ptr<int> p2: p;   // initialize pointer with another pointer

+    alloc ptr<ptr<int>> p3: $p; // initialize a pointer to a pointer let p2 = *p3;   // dereferencing gives us data of the type ptr<int>

-### `const` pointer to `int` vs pointer to `const int`
+### `const` pointer vs pointer to `const`

 Pointers in SIN are much more explicit than C about the type of data to which they point as well as how the pointer itself is to be stored and accessed.
 Take the following examples from C: